YugandharSarath/Chess/hints.md

 }

 export function isSquareAttacked(board, r, c, attackingColor) {

-  // Directly check if any of the opponent's pieces can attack the square for (let fr = 0; fr < 8; fr++) {
+  for (let fr = 0; fr < 8; fr++) {
     for (let fc = 0; fc < 8; fc++) {
       const piece = board[fr][fc];